realrisman/langchain-integration-demo/README.md

-# LangChain Integration Demo
+# LangChain, LangSmith, and LangGraph Integration Demo

-This is a Next.js application that demonstrates integration with LangChain, a framework for developing applications powered by language models.
-It features an AI chatbot and a meal planning system.
+This is a Next.js application that demonstrates integration with LangChain, LangSmith, and LangGraph - a suite of tools for developing applications powered by language models.
+It features a simple AI chatbot and a conversational meal planning system powered by a multi-agent architecture.

 ## Features

 - Interactive AI chatbot using LangChain and OpenAI
-- Multi-agent meal planning system
+- Multi-agent meal planning system using LangGraph
+- LangSmith integration for observability, debugging, and optimization
 - Modern UI with Tailwind CSS and shadcn/ui components
 - Server components architecture with NextJS App Router